vinoddotcom/notes-front-end/README.md

 npm install
 ```

-3. Generate API types from the OpenAPI specification:
+3. Generate API types from the OpenAPI/Swagger specification:

 ```bash
 npm run generate-api
 ```

+   This script fetches the OpenAPI schema and generates TypeScript types in `/src/types/generated/api.ts`

 4. Run the development server: